-With the trend of solo female travel on the rise, this is a common question among female travelers to Ecuador.
+With the trend of solo female travel on the rise, the question “is travel to Ecuador safe?” is a common one among female travelers.

 The short answer is: Yes!
 Ecuador is a safe destination for solo female travelers.